pdiffley/diy-firestore/10-composite-queries.md

 }
 ```

-Having the field group specified in advance allows us to make a lookup table specifically for it.
+Since we have the field group specified in advance, we can make a lookup table specifically for it.
 We will assign the composite field group a unique id, "d8b8c614b73546daa1d85531dc412ef6", and create the lookup table composite_lookup_table_d8b8c614b73546daa1d85531dc412ef6

 ```postgresql
 CREATE TABLE composite_lookup_table_d8b8c614b73546daa1d85531dc412ef6 (